marceloavf/github-tools-vsts/Extension/OVERVIEW.md

 > Modify will only be valid if the release has the same tag as the other one, and you have to allow Reuse Release or/and Reuse only Draft Release.

+## Modify

+### Overwrite assets

+1. The release tag option should have the same tag of the release you want to change
+2. The assets should have the same name to replace.
+3. Leave unchecked `Skip Duplicated Assets` inside `Advanced` options.

 ## Known Issues

 Please refer to our [wiki page](https://github.com/marceloavf/github-tools-vsts/wiki/Known-Issues)

 ## Learn More

 The [source](https://github.com/marceloavf/github-tools-vsts) for this extension is on GitHub.
 Take a look at [contributing section](https://github.com/marceloavf/github-tools-vsts#contribute), fork, and extend.

 ## Release Notes

 Please refer to our [release page on Github](https://github.com/marceloavf/github-tools-vsts/releases)